 Powder coating is a multi-step finishing process.
 In the first step, a product (usually a metal part) is cleaned and prepared for coating.
 Next, it is coated with a fine powder.
 The powder covers the part’s surface.
 In the final step, the part is moved into a curing oven.
 The product is then heated in the oven, allowing the powder to melt and flow into a uniform coating that adheres to the part.
 This creates a very durable and attractive coating around the product once the melted powder cools and hardens.

-What Sort of Equipment Do I Need For Powder Coating?
+What Sort of Equipment Do I Need For Powder Coating Systems?

-There are three different types of equipment you must have to perform professional quality powder coating:
+There are three different types of powder coating equipment you must have to perform professional quality powder coating:

 Pretreatment (Where Your Product Is Cleaned Prior To Powder Coating)